-Computing Probabilities by Reasoning about Sets
+5.1.5 Computing Probabilities by Reasoning about Sets

-The rule $P(A^c) = 1 - P(A)$ is occasionally useful for computing probabilities on its own; more commonly, you need other reasoning as well.
+The rule $P(\mathcal{A}^c) = 1 - P(\mathcal{A})$ is occasionally useful for computing probabilities on its own; more commonly, you need other reasoning as well.
+The next problem illustrates an important feature of questions in probability: your intuition can be quite misleading.
+One problem is that the number of outcomes can be bigger or smaller than you expect.